MSchmidtCrans/Rekenmachine/README.md

 # Rekenmachine
 Very simple calculator.
-Only plus and minus.
+Only plus and minus.<br>
-added: 2 extra calculation / and *
+added: 2 extra calculation / and *<br>
 added: reset button and save solution to first value until reset